 - If you go for the full bowsprit option, your marina fees might be heading up into the bigger bracket.

 This is a very comfortable boat that sits somewhere between a Fountaine Pajot and a Nautitech.
 In the hulls are wide, comfortable beds, and bathrooms with a separate head.
 There is loads of storage.
 There is also an option to convert the forepeaks into skipper cabins.
+If you compare the space down here to something like the HH44, you will start to get an idea of where they have set the dial on this boat: she’s good value for money.

 There are several options on the layout, and they are cleverly targeting couples working from their boats- the “digital nomads” – with a large office area with desk and a flexible space upfront which you can use as a dressing area, workshop or cabin with extra berths.